AbdurRahman9594/mlops-predict-customer-feelings/README.md

 wsl --install

-This will take some time and then you will be asked to restart your computer/laptop.
-After the restart, open your Ubuntu terminal (remember, not WSL terminal) and give your first name in small letter case, and then give an easy password (Note: while entering, the password will not be visible).
-After that, a directory will be shown.
-Now, create a folder in Local disk D as "customer_satisfaction" and give that path in the Ubuntu terminal.
+This will take some time to install and then you will be asked to restart your computer/laptop.
+After the restart, open your Ubuntu terminal (remember to open the Ubuntu terminal and not WSL terminal), and give your first name in small letter case, and then give an easy password (Note: while entering, the password will not be visible).
+After that, a main directory will be shown.

+Now, create a folder in Local disk D as "customer_satisfaction" and paste that path in the Ubuntu terminal.

-For example, the Linux path should be like this: cd /mnt/d/customer_satisfaction
+For example, the path should be like this: cd /mnt/d/customer_satisfaction

-Now, copy or download all the files and folders from my repository in the Local D > customer_satisfaction folder.
+Now, copy or download all the files and folders from my repository in the Local D > customer_satisfaction.
 Also, for the dataset, you can either download it from the YouTuber's GitHub or directly download it from the Google Drive link present in the data folder.
 (I can't upload the 50Mb dataset as the maximum dataset can be uploaded up to 25Mb).
-Also, remember that, to use zenml, your python version should be greater than 3.7 and less than 3.9.
-Therefore, in the below commands, we will install and use python 3.9 version.
+Also, remember that, to use zenml, your Python version should be greater than 3.7 and less than 3.10.
+Therefore, in the below commands, we will run and install everything required for zenml, mlflow and streamlit and also, install and use the python 3.9 version.

-Once you are in the customer_satisfaction directory, run the below Ubuntu commands, one by one.
+Once you are in the customer_satisfaction directory (cd /mnt/d/customer_satisfaction), run the below Ubuntu commands, one by one.
 ______________________________________________________________________________________________

 sudo apt update